 RRP promptly send on a reinforced item.

-I’m still a bit wary but so far so good.
+I remained wary but so far so good.
 I actually think an equilaterally stiff round tube with a thicker wall would be a better long-term solution to the greater forces exerted on the longer RR stand, as well as a wider foot for soft terrain.
 When a side stand is all you have, it needs to be bombproof.
-Recently RR told me that this was exactly how current stands are being made, and for the same sound reasons.

 RRP triple clamp and fork kit